Skip navigation Syracuse University Humanities Center

 Syracuse Symposium

-Syracuse Symposium events range from scholarly lectures and book talks to exhibits, film screenings, theater, music, and dance performances, workshops and more, relating to the annual theme.
+Syracuse Symposium events range from topical lectures and book talks to exhibits, film screenings, theater, music, and dance performances, workshops and more, relating to the annual theme.

 Faculty Fellowships